 What is FUE?

 FUE is an abbreviated term for Follicular Unit Extraction.
-It is the latest advancement in transplantation procedures whereby the surgeon can now take individual grafts using specialized tools such as the feller motorized extraction device designed and created by Dr Feller himself.
+It is the latest advancement in transplantation procedures whereby the surgeon can now take individual grafts using specialized tools such as the Lindsey motorized extraction device designed and created by Dr. Lindsey himself.
 FUE has advantages and limitations which determines whether the treatment is appropriate for the individual.

 FUT is an abbreviated term for Follicular Unit Transplantation.
 The procedure consists of again taking hair from the donor area at the back of the scalp but the difference compare to FUE is that the donor area is taken in the form of a “strip”.
 This literally means cutting a long and thin section of the actual scalp after extensive anesthesia, the patient will not feel anything during this procedure..
 Once extracted, the donor strip is cut into many individual follicular units using microscopic dissection techniques.
 As these follicular unit grafts are being prepared, the doctor makes tiny holes in the scalp, called recipient sites, where the grafts are placed.
 It is important to note that whilst this procedure seems much more dramatic and unfavorable vs FUE technique it does produce higher yields and more consistent results.